 - It might be about a council’s indication of the sort of situations where the council publicises in advance that there would be a breach of human rights if the needs were not met – or what criteria it’s going to use.

-You don’t need to name yourself, publicly, if you don’t want to – your email address won’t be shown and if you don’t even want your NAME to show, simply omit to fill out the name box, and you will be shown as Anonymous.
+- You don’t need to name yourself, publicly, if you don’t want to – your email address won’t be shown and if you don’t even want your NAME to show, simply omit to fill out the name box, and you will be shown as Anonymous.

 Our government will need an evidence basis for doing the 6 monthly monitoring of the Care Act easements, to which it has committed, regarding the hugely important decision as to when to resume “normal” Care Act services, based on legal rights and duties.
 This page can be a source of evidence of good approaches, and that might help the whole sector back to normality, sooner.

 PS Don’t forget that we’re also providing free template letters for use by all members of the public in their own names, who want to know the right way to assert their case, politely and calmly, as one that must or really should be prioritised – the link to that page is HERE where they will be going up over the next few days, if we can survive, financially

 My council is [name of the Council or Care Trust]…